cbarrett/XPC-Calc/README.md

 - Haskell is a lazy, pure, statically-typed functional language which has a strong foreign function interface to C.
 - XPC is an IPC and daemon management library for building out-of-process, stateless services which communicate via typed, asynchronous messages.

-It should be fairly easy to see how these two technologies line up pretty well.
+It should be fairly easy to see how these two technologies line up.

 ## OK, so what is this?